 Millirems per year (mrem/yr): A measure of radiation absorbed by the body-

 WHAT DOES THIS INFORMATION MEAN?

-As you can see by the table, our system had two violations· Copper and lead monitoring samples were not taken in the year 2000· We will be back in compliance in June 2003 when our samples are taken· We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by the State·
+We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by the State·

 IS OUR WATER SYSTEM MEETING OTHER RULES THAT GOVERN OPERATIONS?